AninditaBasu/indica/README.md

 ## How to use

+A rough-and-ready reference documentation is at:

-The API documentation is at https://aninditabasu.github.io/indica/.
-To get an idea of the kind of data available to you, see an interactive demo (no need to clone or download this repo to see the demo :slightly_smiling_face:):
+A fuller documentation is at https://aninditabasu.github.io/indica/.

+For an interactive demo (no need to clone or download this repo to see the demo :slightly_smiling_face:):

 1. Go to https://mybinder.org/repo/AninditaBasu/indica.
 2. Click an `ipynb` file on that page.